 Skip to main content

-Once the project is done, you'll find two main directories src and storage with some files, let's see the project tree and go through each file and directory.
+Once the project is set up, you'll find two main directories: src and storage, along with some files.
+Let's explore the project tree and go through each file and directory.

 ├── src